Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: Abstract

 \section{Abstract}

-We establish a general CCR (liminarity) property for uniformly bounded irreducible representations of connected simply connected nilpotent Lie groups on reflexive Banach spaces, extending the well known property of unitary irreducible representations.
-On this background, we study multipliers and $L^p$-boundedness properties of operators obtained by the Weyl-Pedersen transform for unitary irreducible representations of nilpotent Lie groups.
-The main results apply to all 1-dimensional central extensions of symplectic nilpotent Lie groups.
-We provide some infinite families of examples, in particular a continuous family of 3-step nilpotent Lie groups that are mutually non-isomorphic, for which our results are applicable.
-Our method relies upon an abstract approach blending the method of transference from abstract harmonic analysis and a systematic use of spaces of smooth vectors with respect to Lie group representations.
+We establish a general CCR (liminarity) property for uniformly bounded irreducible representations of nilpotent Lie groups on reflexive Banach spaces, extending the well known property of unitary irreducible representations of these groups on Hilbert spaces.
+We also prove that this conclusion fails for many representations on non-reflexive Banach spaces.
+Our approach to these results blends the method of transference from abstract harmonic analysis and a systematic use of spaces of smooth vectors with respect to Lie group representations.